webshield-dev/eudvcdecoder/README.md

 # Overview
-This CLI tool (golang) decodes an EU Digital COVID-19 Certificate (also referred to as Digital Green Certificates), it does NOT yet verify the Signature.
+This CLI tool (golang) decodes an EU Digital COVID-19 Certificate (also referred to as Digital Green Certificates) QRCode.png, it does NOT yet verify the Signature.
 Example Certificate Information

 ```